Gozala/transducers/Readme.md

 map(inc)(5) // => 6
 ```

-Also transductin over nil types values like `null` and `undefined` is no op and
+any transformation over nil types like `null` and `undefined` is no op and
-return same output as input:
+return input back:

 ```js
 map(inc)(null) // => null